SGrondin/bottleneck/README.md

 limiter.check()
 .then((wouldRunNow) => console.log(wouldRunNow));
 ```
-If a job was added right now, would it be run immediately?
+Checks if a new job would be run immediately once if it was now.
 Returns a promise that returns a boolean.

 ### Events